 3. Improved Project Predictability

-With increased visibility, Agile offers features that can help the software developer to identify and predict the risks.
-It also plans to ensure that the project runs smoothly without any errors.
-Programmers merge the Scrum method with Agile and use burndown charts & sprint backlogs to increase project visibility, predict the project’s performance, and plan accordingly.
+With increased visibility, Agile offers features that help software developers to identify and predict risks more effectively.
+It aims to ensure smooth project operation without any errors.
+Programmers combine the Scrum method with Agile, utilizing burndown charts & sprint backlogs to increase project visibility, predict performance, and plan accordingly.

 4. Constant Improvement

-By following the core principle of the Agile Manifesto, this methodology works in iterations.
-It means that each sprint created in the Agile method will be better than the previous one and it will also resolve the error of the previous sprint.
-Besides, the open culture of Agile methodology allows the team members to collaborate with the client and exchange ideas that can improve the project at every stage of its process.
+By following the core principle of the Agile Manifesto, this methodology operates in iterations.
+Each sprint created in the Agile method is aimed to be an improvement over the previous one and to resolve the errors from the previous sprint.
+Besides, the open culture of Agile methodology encourages team members to collaborate with the client, exchanging ideas to improve the project at every stage of its development.

 5. More Relevant Metrics

 The metrics that the Agile development experts use to estimate the cost and time of the project or its performance are more accurate than the traditional waterfall method.
-Agile is a method that emphasizes creating results and optimizing the software’s performance.
-It even generates metrics like cycle time and lead time that help the project manager to measure the team’s performance.
+Agile is a method that emphasizes creating results and optimizing software performance.
+It even produces metrics like cycle time and lead time, that help the project manager evaluate team performance.

 1.2 Disadvantages of Agile

 Despite its benefits, Agile is not for everyone.
-Therefore, it is must to be aware of its disadvantages which are as follows –
+Therefore, it is necessary to know its limitations, which are as follows –

 1. Greater Demands on Clients and Developers

-Agile teams follow a principle that requires close collaboration between the clients & developers with extensive inclement from the customer’s side.
+Agile teams follow a principle that requires close collaboration between the clients & developers with extensive involvement from the customer’s side.
 Besides this being a rewarding approach, it requires a huge commitment from both sides till the end of the project.
-And any lack of participation from the client or developer can impact the project outcomes and quality which will eventually affect its success rate.
+Any lack of participation from either the client or developer can impact the project’s outcomes and quality, eventually affecting its success rate.

 2. Software Project Easily Gets Off-track

-The project that works on the Agile method starts with very little planning as it assumes that the client’s requirements will keep on changing.
-This limits the Agile model and then if the customer’s feedback is not clear it makes the developer focus on the wrong module.
-And eventually, it can off-track the project development process.
+The project that follows the Agile method starts with minimal planning and assumes that the client’s requirements will keep on changing.
+This limits the Agile model and then if the customer’s feedback is not clear, it makes the developer focus on the wrong module.
+Eventually, it can off-track the project development process.

 3. Lack of Comprehensive Documentation

 The documentation in the Agile method is limited as the requirements of the custom software project are clarified during the time of its development.
-This becomes a disadvantage for the new members of the team if they have joined after the start of the development process.
-They miss out on details about a few features or how the functionalities of the software must perform.
-And it creates difficulties and misunderstandings for the programmers.
+This becomes a disadvantage for new team members who join after the start of the development process.
+They miss out on details about a few features or how the software functionalities should perform.
+This creates difficulties and misunderstandings for the programmers.

 1.3 Agile Development Cycle